-We may also view $YN^+$ in two ways as the target of a transformation from NS or NSL.
+We may also view $\mathsf{YN}^+$ in two ways as the target of a transformation from NS or NSL.
 We can map the NS initiator to the affirmative answer role or to the negative answer role.
 We respectively map the NS responder strand to the question role receiving the affirmative answer, or to the question role receiving the negative answer.
-If we take these transformations as having source NSL, they are certainly not sound, because $YN^+$ certainly discloses B's nonces, which NSL does not.
+If we take these transformations as having source NSL, they are certainly not sound for the NSL secrecy goals, because $\mathsf{YN}^+$ discloses B's nonces, which NSL does not.